julianmaggio/roblox-morse-code/README.md

 ### Usage

 1. Replace the value of `textToConvert` inside the `startConversion` function with your desired text input.
-2. Run the script.
+2. Run the script within the Roblox environment.

-Feel free to modify these scripts to suit your specific needs and integrate them into your projects.
-Enjoy Morse code conversion and exploration!
+Please note that these scripts are designed to be used within the Roblox platform and rely on specific objects and functionalities provided by Roblox.
+Feel free to modify these scripts to suit your specific needs and integrate them into your Roblox projects.
+Enjoy Morse code conversion and exploration in Roblox!